sensu/sensu-docs/README.md

 yarn
 ```

-Hugo will render the site into the `public` directory.
+Yarn will run Hugo to render the site into the `public` directory.

 This is the same build process used by TravisCI to test changes.
 If this command produces any errors, please open an issue.